Bird watching

 Grab yourself a leaflet from Oaklands Car Park or download one from our website to help Trekker Tim answer questions whilst he is out on his adventures around the reservoir.

-There’s a few hidden treasures around the reservoir – download the Geocaching app to see if you can find them.
+There are a few hidden treasures around the reservoir – download the Geocaching app to see if you can find them.

 Woodland play zone